omolazabal/csuf-449-projects/project1/README.md

     - `DELETE` Deletes a playlist given its ID
 - `/playlists`
     - `GET` Retrieves a playlist of a user given the argument `creator=`
-    - `POST` Inserts a playlist given the JSON of a new playlist
+    - `POST` Inserts a playlist given the JSON data of a new playlist
 - `/playlists/all`
     - `GET` Retrieves all playlists